-The purpose of this course is to provide students, Certified Nursing Assistants (CNA), Home Health Aids (HHA), the health care professionals; LPN, RN, ARNP with the opportunity to complete the requirements of the Florida Status - 381.0035 (the requirements for Human Immunodeficiency Virus (HIV) and Acquired Immune Deficiency Syndrome (AIDS).
-This course will provide the student with knowledge relating to the modes of transmission, various infection control practices / procedures, the clinical management, and prevention of human immunodeficiency virus and acquired immune deficiency syndrome with some emphasis on appropriate behavior and attitude change.
-Review of HIV/AIDS PREVALENCE in Georgia, Alabama, Florida, District of Columbia and New York.
+The purpose of this course is to provide Nurses: LPN, RN, ARNP and other the health care professionals, Occupational Therapists, Certified Nursing Assistants (CNA), Home Health Aids (HHA), students with the opportunity to complete the requirements for Human Immunodeficiency Virus (HIV) and Acquired Immune Deficiency Syndrome (AIDS).
+This course will provide the Professionals and students with knowledge relating to the modes of transmission, various infection control practices / procedures, the clinical management, and prevention of human immunodeficiency virus and acquired immune deficiency syndrome with some emphasis on appropriate behavior and attitude change.
+Review of HIV/AIDS PREVALENCE in Georgia, Alabama, Florida, District of Columbia, New York and Kentucky.